tflovorn/ctetra/README.md

 # Dependencies

 Requires the GNU Scientific Library.
-To obtain on Debian-based distribtions:
+To obtain on recent Debian-based distributions:

+    sudo apt-get install libgsl-dev

+On older versions of Debian-based distributions, use:

     sudo apt-get install libgsl0ldbl libgsl0-dev